victorporof/firefox-restartless-template/README.md

 To wipe the build directory, use `make clean`.

-If you use git tags to nicely version your project, you can use `make xpi` to build a "release" version of your add-on based on the latest tag.
+If you use git tags to nicely version your project, you can use `make head` to build a "release" version of your add-on based on the latest commit.
 This will not take uncommitted changes into consideration.

 ## Publish your add-on